Reddit (RDDT)

 For social network businesses like Reddit, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center, and other infrastructure expenses.

 Reddit’s gross margin is one of the best in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 90.5% gross margin over the last two years.
-That means Reddit only paid its providers $9.52 for every $100 in revenue.
+As you can see below, it averaged an elite 90.9% gross margin over the last two years.
+Said differently, roughly $90.93 was left to spend on selling, marketing, and R&D for every $100 in revenue.

 8. EBITDA